Bingin Surf Spot

 As I mentioned above, Bingin is one of the more beautiful beaches that you’ll find in Bali with stunning views over the Indian Ocean.
 The white sandy beach is located at the bottom of a steep set of about 200 steps that will give the legs one hell of a work out (for shorter people the Balinese sure build big steps) and will get the body sweating.
 Bingin is one of many hidden beaches that offers great waves, gorgeous views, a few shady spots from the sun, shelter from the trade winds, great people watching and plenty of warungs to keep you well fed.
 It’s a nice spot for swimming and cooling off in the water when the tide is on the higher side with enough water to keep you off the reef.

-Near the bottom of the cliff close to beach level, Nyoman & Nyoman provides surfers looking to clock up serious water time at Bingin a clean and basic room to rest the weary body after a long day paddling in the surf.
+Near the bottom of the cliff close to beach level, Nyoman & Nyoman provides surfers looking to clock up serious water time at Bingin Beach with a clean and basic room to rest the weary body after a long day paddling in the surf.
 A series of balconies also provide a great front row viewing platform to chill, refuel and rest up between surfing sessions.
 As always remember in Bali you get what you pay for in the cheapest accommodation price range which is more than fine with most surfers.

 The Temple Lodge is arguably one of the most beautiful places you could choose to stay in Bali.
 Walking distance from the beach, Temple Lodge offers private suites and bungalows with secluded open-air rooms, private pools, traditional architecture, and ocean views.
 Many of the suites offer multiple bedrooms for families or couples travelling with friends.
 Each suite is different and offers its own particular flare from coral caves to driftwood cabins.
 The restaurant is cliffside and offers traditional food that will keep your mouth watering.
 The Temple Lodge is a great choice of accommodation for anyone looking for a magical and paradise-like stay in style.